ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+tree, when - and, by whom planted
+is not known.
+This tree had sent
+two of its main roots into the graves
+of Mr, and Mrs. Williams.; The
 larger root had , pushed the earth
 till it reached the precise spot
 occupied by the skull of Roger